cdfoundation/meetups/README.md

 If you are interested in joining the list of official CDF meetups, please take a look at "How to apply?" section below.

+The list of global Meetups is [located on meetup.com](https://www.meetup.com/pro/cicd-cdf)

 ## Benefits of joining the CDF Meetup Program

 - Boosting the visibility of your meetup group